Mouthless-Stoat/sigil101/1-intro/intro.md

 	break
 ```

-This code will print `"break out"` then exit out of the `while` loop.
+This code will print `"get out"` then exit out of the `while` loop.
 Note that `while true` mean the loop will run forever if you don't include a `break`

 Use `for` loop if you know how many cycle you need to run and `while` when you don't.